Real Lifesavers: The 5 Main Types of PFD Every Boater Should Know About

 Type III: Standard Flotation Aid

-The Type III vests are considered interchangeable across water sport activities.
+The Type III vests are considered interchangeable across water sports activities.
 So if you're both a lake boater and a paddler, this PFD is best for you!

 The only note I'd argue is that whitewater rafting should require a Type V.